spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 compound-expression = (simple-expression /

-  simple-expression ( %s"WITH" / %s"with" ) addition-expression /
+  simple-expression "WITH" addition-expression /

-  compound-expression ( %s"AND" / %s"and" ) compound-expression /
+  compound-expression "AND" compound-expression /

-  compound-expression ( %s"OR" / %s"or" ) compound-expression /
+  compound-expression "OR" compound-expression /

   "(" compound-expression ")" )